 Ashland, OR 97520

 Larks offers authentic farm-to-table dining that satisfies your soul as much as your taste buds.
 The chefs reinvent homestyle cooking into artisan creations using local organic ingredients.
-Happily indulge at one of two locations, the famous Ashland Springs Hotel or the Inn at the Commons in Medford.
+Happily indulge at the famous Ashland Springs Hotel.

 Jacksonville Inn Dinner House